Who we are

 Maybe you are interested in bringing your theological college or institution into membership.
 Institutional members are drawn from Pentecostal and charismatic institutions in Europe, and nominate a representative to vote on their behalf in business meetings.

 To apply for institutional membership, go to our Membership page.

 Come to our conferences

-Our Conferences page has details of the next conference.
-These details become fuller as the conference nears.
-The page also tells you about previous conferences.
+Our Conferences pages have details of past and future conferences.
+Details of the next conference become fuller as the conference nears.

 Write for JEPTA

 If you are interested in submitting an article for JEPTA, please go to the publisher’s website.

 EPTA has good relations with a number of other societies and organizations.
 These include the Pentecostal European Fellowship, the World Alliance for Pentecostal Theological Education, and the European Pentecostal and Charismatic Research Association.